 One Solution For All Reporting Regimes

-ΜΑΡ FinTech’s Polaris Reporting Hub manages the complexity of multiple reporting regimes, enhancing and routing data to international competent mechanisms and/or authorities in the format required.
+ΜΑΡ FinTech’s Polaris Reporting Hub manages the complexity of multiple reporting regimes, enhancing and routing data to the competent international mechanisms and/or authorities in the required format.

-The Swiss Parliament adopted in June 2015 the Financial Market Infrastructure Act (FMIA), more commonly known as FinfraG.
-The Law came into force on 1 January 2016 and governs the disclosure requirements for securities transactions.
-Pursuant to the Law the Swiss Financial Market Supervisory Authority (FINMA) has set out its related supervisory practice in a series of circulars.
+In June 2015, the Swiss Parliament adopted the Financial Market Infrastructure Act (FMIA), more commonly known as FinfraG.
+The Law came into force on 1 January 2016 and governs disclosure requirements for securities transactions.
+Pursuant to the Law, which aims to align the derivatives trading regulation with international standards, the Swiss Financial Market Supervisory Authority (FINMA) set out its related supervisory practice in a series of circulars.

 ΜΑΡ FinTech’s Polaris Reporting Hub is configurable to fully satisfy our client’s reporting obligations under FinfraG.

-In September 2009, G20 Leaders made a number of commitments regarding the operation of over-the-counter (OTC) derivatives markets, including the statement that all OTC derivatives contracts should be reported to trade repositories in order to improve financial market transparency, mitigate systemic risk and protect against market abuse in the OTC derivatives markets.
+In September 2009, G20 leaders made a number of commitments regarding the operation of the over-the-counter (OTC) derivatives markets, including the statement that all OTC derivatives’ contracts should be reported to Trade Repositories in order to improve financial market transparency, mitigate systemic risk and protect against market abuse in the pertinent markets.

-The derivative trade reporting rules were proposed, updated and finalised by Canadian provincial securities regulators working under a collaborative identity as the Canadian Securities Administrators (CSA).
-The CSA was set up due to G20 commitments to establish a new regulatory regime relating to the trading of OTC derivatives in Canada; the CSA addresses trade repositories and derivatives data reporting.
-The derivatives reporting regulation applies to all 10 provinces in Canada, however, there is a need for local adaptation of the regulations in each province due to differences in securities laws.
+The derivative trade reporting rules were proposed, updated and finalised by Canadian provincial securities regulators working under a collaborative identity known as the Canadian Securities Administrators (CSA).
+The CSA was set up due to the G20’s commitment to establish a new regulatory regime relating to the trading of OTC derivatives in Canada, one that addresses TRs and derivatives data reporting.
+The derivatives reporting regulation applies to all 10 provinces in Canada; however, there is a need for local adaptation of the regulations in each province due to differences in securities laws.

-Reporting of derivatives to a trade repository is unilateral; the TR rules outlines a hierarchy for determining which counterparty will be required to report a transaction.
+The reporting of derivatives to a Trade Repository is unilateral; the TR rule outlines a hierarchy for determining which counterparty will be required to report a transaction.

 Three main types of data must be reported under the TR Rule: